 According to the journal Proceedings of the National Academy of Sciences, that studied and compared 27 megacities around the world, Mumbai is the world’s 5th most wasteful city.

 According to statistics produced by EZMJR | furniture removal , appliance removal company, this giant city with a population of more than 23 million (roughly a third of the UK’s size) was found to generate 10.03 million metric tons of waste back in 2011.

 4. Los Angeles, California, USA

 Los Angeles is America’s second largest city and therefore, it is unsurprising that it produces a lot of waste.
+Most of the waste can be managed just fine if one calls EZ Worcester Junk Removal.
 In 2011, it created 11.1 million metric tons of municipal solid waste, around half a ton for every member of its population.

 3. Tokyo, Japan